PEPS-Project/PEPSX/README.md

 # PEPSX
-PEPSX is a DeFi Token.
+PEPSX is a DeFi TRC20 Token on Tron blockchain.
 Very precious because of low supply and yield harvesting from PEPS DeFi Pools.
+PEPSX Token is fully compatible with ERC20.